jpmorganchase/salt-ds/.changeset/violet-tomatoes-enjoy.md

 "@salt-ds/core": patch
 ---

-Change Checkbox display to `inline-flex` so the hit area only covers the label.
+Changed Checkbox's display to `inline-flex` so the hit area only covers the label.